aemc/Regex-Game/README.md

 * The player is able to adjust the difficulty by including/excluding anchors, digits, or letters.

 # Installation
-* Download the source code and upload into any android device to play
+* Download the source code and upload into any android device to play.

+# Built With
+* Java
+* Android Studio